okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Gender Systems

 The idea behind genders systems is to point out the fact that nouns in a given language are "born", in essence, with a specific set of mophological properties.

+## Animacy-based Gender Systems

+Reference either to how active a particular noun is, or how alive it is.